rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.4.6 =
+= 4.4.7 =
-rtMedia 4.4.6, with new swipe mobile gesture, easy media editing process and improved user interface for mobile users.
+rtMedia 4.4.7, with few bug fixes and enhancements.

 == Sponsors ==